Do Insurance Companies Cover Parking Lot Accidents?

 Frequently Asked Questions

-Do I need to have collision coverage for parking lot accidents?
+Do I need to have collision coverage for a parking lot accident?

-Yes, collision coverage is required to cover your vehicle if you’re at fault in a parking lot accident.
+Yes, collision coverage is required to repair your own vehicle if you’re at fault in a parking lot accident.

-Can a parking lot accident go on my driving record?
+Can a parking lot accident show up on my driving record?

-If you’re found at fault and an insurance claim is filed, the accident will appear on your driving record and may raise your rates.
+If you’re found at-fault and an auto insurance claim is filed, the accident will show up on your driving record and may raise your auto insurance rates.

-Does auto insurance cover damage from shopping carts in parking lots?
+Does auto insurance cover damage to my car from a shopping cart in a parking lot?

-Yes, damage from shopping carts is covered under comprehensive coverage since they are non-collision incidents.
+Yes, damage from shopping carts is covered under comprehensive coverage since they are considered non-collision incidents because it was not caused by another car.

 Will my insurance premium go up after a parking lot accident claim?